 Penn’s founder Ben Franklin believed that “the great aim and end of all learning is service to society”.
 Today, through local, national, and global outreach efforts, Penn students and faculty share ideas, learn from experience, and work together to innovate solutions to humanity’s most pressing problems.
 These opportunities prepare Penn students to become a new kind of leader with the ability and inclination to channel knowledge into positive change.

-Penn opens its doors to the world’s best minds, regardless of financial background—practicing need-blind admissions, meeting 100 percent of demonstrated financial need for four years, and providing all-grant aid packages that allow students to graduate debt-free.
+Penn opens its doors to the world’s best minds, regardless of financial background—practicing need-blind admissions, meeting 100 percent of demonstrated financial need for four years, and providing grant-based aid packages.
 We understand that a college education is a major investment for you and your family.
 Given the changing economic landscape, you expect—and need—an education that is practical, powerful, and flexible; that prepares you for tomorrow’s job market; and that allows you to adapt to and thrive in any situation.
 You need an education like the one you will receive at Penn.